andrewholzbrook/suffixes/README.md

 - Look for the clickable text above files with matching suffixes
 - Shows the number of related files
 - Click to view all matches

-## Features

-- **Suffix Grouping**: Automatically groups files with similar suffixes
-- **Multiple Views**: Access files through TreeView, split view, or CodeLens
-- **Real-time Updates**: File list updates automatically as you add/remove files
-- **Customizable**: Configure which suffixes to track and which directories to ignore

 ## Configuration